shutterfreak/topmark/README.md

 All other options, such as `--stdin`, `--file-type`, and path filters, are specific to individual subcommands like `check` or `apply`.

+### Skipping and filtering helpers

+These switches help keep CI output meaningful and fast:

+- `--skip-compliant` — hide files that are already compliant; only show items that need attention.
+- `--skip-unsupported` — hide unsupported file types and files matched by known types that intentionally **do not** support headers (e.g., strict JSON).
+They remain **recognized** but are not listed in results.

 ### Examples

 ```bash